openSUSE/news-o-o/_posts/2010-09-18-opensuse-weekly-news-issue-141-is-out.markdown

 ####  [Alexander Naumov: Free BEER for free people](http://lizards.opensuse.org/2010/09/17/free-beer-for-free-people/)

-"When we call beer free, we mean that it respects the users™ essential freedoms: the freedom to drink it, to study and change it, and to return empties with or without some changes.
-This is a matter of freedom, not price, so think of free speech, but in this case also free beer too.
+"When we call beer â€œfree,â€ we mean that it respects the usersâ€™ essential freedoms: the freedom to drink it, to study and change it, and to return empties with or without some changes.
+This is a matter of freedom, not price, so think of â€œfree speech,â€ but in this case also â€œfree beerâ€ too.
 Why man have to choose a free beer?
-Because it™s open and free to use.
-Everybody can give some feedback on the freebeer™s twitter page."
+Because itâ€™s open and free to use.
+Everybody can give some feedback on the freebeerâ€™s twitter page."
 </td>
 </tr>
 </tbody>